 Punctuating dialogue can be a bit tricky at times.
 If it's not learned right at an early age, it can be tough to rectify - but not impossible.
 Commas are one of the largest considerations when wondering how to punctuate dialogue.
 After that, it's important to pay attention to the terminal marks, or the punctuation that closes the dialogue, including periods, questions marks, and exclamation marks.
 Let's break it all down.

-The first thing to note is that quotation marks are only required in direct dialogue.
 If you're quoting someone's exact words, get ready to wrap their sentiments in quotation marks.
+Use double quotation marks unless otherwise noted.

 Direct Dialogue (with tag first): He said, "I wake with the morning sun every day."